 • The Smart Export Guarantee (SEG) allows homeowners with solar panels to sell surplus energy to the national grid, providing a potential return on investment.
 Although closed for new applications, the Feed-in Tariff still benefits existing participants by providing incentives for solar electricity generation.

-What are Solar Panel Grants?
+What Are Solar Panel Grants?

 Through traditional Government grants, you could hypothetically get free solar panels installed in your home.
 The Government will financially support the electricity bills generated from the solar PV systems.
 However, it does seem too good to be true.